gabrielrih/setrem-developer-demo/microservices/github-clone/README.md

 }
 ```

-- See [./src/env](./src/env.py) to see the required environment variables.
+- See [./src/env](./src/env.py) to know the required environment variables.